Fishing In Belize: The Ultimate Guide

 When To Go Fishing In Belize

-The most productive time for catching Yellowfin Tuna in Belize is between July and August.
+Finally, the most productive time for catching Yellowfin Tuna in Belize is between July and August.

 Best Methods For Catching Fish In Belize

-The amazing thing about the inshore fishing in Belize is that it’s all sight fishing meaning you won’t cast until you see a fish.
+The amazing thing about the inshore fishing in Belize is that it’s all sight fishing, meaning you won’t cast until you see a fish.

 I don’t know about you, but when I see a tailing permit or a school of 60lb tarpon coming towards me, my heart is in my mouth, and seeing one eat your fly is about as exciting as fishing gets.